ghomarques/node-jobs/readme.md

 ### todo

-- setup node-watcher for each path passed on jobsPath;
 - run detached for "npm run once", use "nohup &"?
 - create facets for all cronJob methods?
 - save job run statuses like run time, average, progress bar on CLI?